KhaosShield/Enum-Flow/README.md

 ---

-## Legal Disclaimer

-**FOR EDUCATIONAL AND AUTHORIZED TESTING ONLY**

-This tool is designed for authorized penetration testing, HackTheBox/CTF platforms, security research, and educational purposes.
-You are responsible for obtaining proper authorization and complying with all applicable laws.
-Unauthorized access to computer systems is illegal.
-The authors assume no liability for misuse.

----

 ## Overview

 A Python-based enumeration tool that automates reconnaissance for HackTheBox labs and CTF challenges.
 It conducts systematic enumeration across multiple attack vectors, generates detailed reports, and integrates popular security tools into a single workflow.